Parametrised collision-free optimal motion planning algorithms in Euclidean spaces: Preliminary results

-\begin{remark} In the final paragraph of the introduction we noted that in this paper we construct optimal parametrised motion planners to $\pi_{n+2,2}$.
+\begin{remark} A tame parametrised motion planning algorithm $s:E\times_B E\to E^{[0,1]}_{B}$ is called optimal when it admits $\text{TC}_B(X)$ domains of continuity.
+At the end of the introduction we noted that the goal of this paper is the construction of optimal parametrised motion planners.
 We can now be more precise: we actually construct parametrised tame motion planning algorithms with the advertized optimality property. \end{remark}

 The existence of a continuous parametrised motion planning algorithm on a subset $U$ of $E\times_B E$ implies the existence of a corresponding continuous parametrised motion planning algorithm on any subset $V$ of $E\times_B E$ deforming to $U$ within $E\times_B E$ in the \textit{parametrised context}.
-Such a fact is argued next in a constructive way, developing~\cite[Example 6.4]{farber2017configuration} in the parametrised case (the latter given for the non parametrised case).
+Such a fact is argued next in a constructive way, extending Example 6.4 in~\cite{farber2017configuration} to the parametrised case (the latter given for the non parametrised case).
 This of course suits best our implementation-oriented objectives.

 \begin{remark}[Constructing parametrised motion planning algorithms via parametrised deformations] Let $s_U:U\to E^{[0,1]}_B$ be a continuous parametrised motion planning algorithm defined on a subset $U$ of $E\times_B E$.
 Suppose a subset $V\subseteq E\times_B E$ can be continuously deformed within $E\times E$ into $V$ in the \textit{parametrised context}, i.e., there is a homotopy $H:V\times [0,1]\to E\times E$ such that $H(v,0)=v$, $H(v,1)\in U$ and $h_1(v,-),h_2(v,-)\in E^{[0,1]}_B$ for any $v\in V$, where $h_1,h_2$ denote the Cartesian components of $H$, $H=(h_1,h_2)$.
 As schematized in the picture